Programme/Approved Electives for 2022/23

 Available as a Free Standing Elective

 This module is designed for students who have completed Chinese 1 or equivalent.
-It develops Chinese language skills - listening, speaking, reading and writing.
-On a more general level, it will enhance students&© intercultural skills.
-By successfully completing the module, students will be able to conduct simple short conversations about their daily life, leisure time activities, eating and drinking, home environment and public transport.
-They will be able to give or obtain information on locations of amenities, routines and schedules, and travel arrangements.Please note that if you are a Chinese National or have any experience of Chinese (Mandarin or otherwise) you cannot enrol onto this module.
+It will develop Chinese language skills in listening, speaking, reading and writing.
+On a more general level, it will enhance students intercultural skills.
+By successfully completing the module, students should be able to conduct simple short conversations about their daily life, asking and giving information about telephone numbers and addresses, telling times and dates and making appointments and invitations, shopping for clothes items and negotiating prices.
+They will be able to give routines and schedules, and travel times.

 This module aims to further develop the written, oral and listening skills acquired in Chinese 1.

 Write short, simple passages about themselves or own activities: 2Use simple phrases and sentences to describe their own immediate surroundings: 1,2Understand familiar words and basic phrases concerning their immediate surroundings when people speak slowly and clearly: 1Ask and answer simple questions on very familiar topics: 1recognize and act upon cultural differences encountered in everyday situations and demonstrate knowledge of common traditions: 1,2Read simple sentences: 1,2

 20 hours of synchronous and asynchronous class time 100 hours class preparation and revision and private study22 hours revision for and completion of written exam 8 hours preparation for and attendance at spoken interaction exam

 Admission to the module must be confirmed through completion of a language level self-assessment formStudents are only permitted to take one Chinese language module per semester.This module cannot be taken as a level 3 module.

 Description of Module Assessment